glessard/swift-channels/README.md

 closed.
 An empty, closed channel returns nil, thereby signaling to receivers that it has become closed.

-Missing from this is anything like the Select keyword in Go, which is quite useful when dealing with multiple channels at once.
-I have ideas.
+Missing from this is a powerful construct such as the Select keyword in Go, which is quite useful when dealing with multiple channels at once.
+The channel-select branch has an initial implementation, but runtime stability currently requires every channel to be of the same type, which greatly weakens the construct.

-Also missing is anything that will help figure out deadlocks.
+Also missing is anything that can predict deadlocks.
 They will happen!
+They don't have to.
+Good luck.

 I welcome questions and suggestions